Jailing runaways does not keep them safe

 The Superior Court Judges’ Association recently asserted that children who have not committed a crime should be jailed for their own safety. [“Sometimes detention is the only choice to keep a child safe,” Opinion, March 8.]
 I disagree.
 In fact, research shows that just the opposite is true: Jail endangers children.
 The only thing a child learns by going to jail is that they belong in jail.

-In their Op-Ed, the judges oppose Senate Bill 5290, which would eliminate detention for children who run away from their home or from foster care, stay out of school, or disobey their parents (behaviors known as “status offenses”).
-They cite no empirical evidence in support of their idea that jail is a safe place for children, and they cannot, because research demonstrates the opposite.
+In their Op-Ed, the judges oppose Senate Bill 5290, which, as originally drafted, would have eliminated detention for children who run away from their home or from foster care, stay out of school, or disobey their parents — behaviors known as “status offenses”.
+(Now called Engrossed Second Substitute SB 5290, the legislation would no longer eliminate detention for kids who disobey their parents.)
+The judges cite no empirical evidence in support of their idea that jail is a safe place for children, and they cannot, because research demonstrates the opposite.

 The federal Office of Juvenile Justice and Delinquency Prevention recognizes that jailing children does not reduce reoffending (and may increase it for certain youths) and that confinement fails to address underlying causes of status-offending behaviors.